 Australia’s diverse landscapes, majestic peaks and hidden valleys are some of the many reasons tourists flock here.
-From Queensland to Western Australia, the beautiful contrast of sand and sea, are always on display.
+From Queensland to Western Australia, the beautiful contrast of sand and sea is always on display.
 If you’re looking to explore the most incredible spots with epic views, we’ve put together a list just for you!

-Smack bang in the centre of Townsville stands the natural beauty, Castle Hill.
-This popular tourist spot provides 360 degree views of the area and a stunning backdrop to snap some pics!
+Smack bang in the centre of Townsville stands the natural beauty of Castle Hill.
+This popular tourist spot provides 360 degree views of the area and a stunning backdrop to snap some pics.
 Offering vehicle access and several hiking tracks, you can make your way to the top at your own leisurely pace.
 The panoramic views are at their best during sunrise and sunset, so we suggest visiting then.

 (Image by @3stylepix, shared with permission)

-Cape Hauy, located on the Tasman Peninsular is an iconic destination, loved and adored by many.
+Cape Hauy, located on the Tasman Peninsular, is an iconic destination loved and adored by many.
 Home to some of Australia’s tallest sea cliffs, the area boasts spectacular coastal scenery and natural beauty.
-The 8 km walk from the Cape offers stunning photo ops and epic backdrops.
+The eight kilometre walk from the Cape offers stunning photo ops and epic backdrops.
 Be sure to wear comfy shoes – you’ll thank us later!

 (Image by @melanie_chua86, shared with permission)